ThiagoEvoa/ThiagoEvoa/README.md

 > I'm a mobile dev trying to learn everyday a new thing!

 - :computer: I’m currently working on this repository [flutter examples](https://github.com/ThiagoEvoa/flutter_examples), so if you are studing Flutter make sure to check this out!
-- :page_facing_up: I'm also writing some articles on Medium, and if you are interested go check it out [my Medium link](https://thiagoevoa.medium.com)
+- :page_facing_up: I'm also writing some articles on Medium, and if you are interested go check it out [my Medium](https://thiagoevoa.medium.com)
 - :books: I’m currently learning Flutter
 - 💬 Ask me about whatever you want on my [twitter](https://twitter.com/thiagoevoa2)